Ticket Prices and Availability

 6. Alternate Goalkeeper

 The alternate goalkeeper must be ready to play at all times during a game.
 Only two (2) minutes will be allowed for a goalkeeper to recover from an injury.
 After two minutes, he/she will be replaced immediately.

 7. Player Eligibility

-Players participating in the Mac’s Tournament must meet the Hockey Canada and USA Hockey midget age categorization.
-Teams participating under International Hockey regulations may qualify with a maximum of three (3) 18 year old players based on IIHF categorization regulations.
-All players must be properly registered with Hockey Canada or their governing hockey federation on the equivalent registration sheet, for inspection by Tournament officials.
+Players participating in the Mac's Tournament must meet the Hockey Canada or USA Hockey midget age categorization.
+Teams participating under the International Ice Hockey Federation may qualify based on IIHF categorization regulations and U17 or U18 programs.
+All players must be properly registered with Hockey Canada or their governing hockey IIHF federation on the equivalent registration sheet, for inspection by Tournament officials.
 Properly affiliated players are eligible to play.
 Pickups are ineligible.
-If it is proven that a team has registered/listed an ineligible player, that team will be automatically disqualified from the Tournament, and notice of such irregularity will be forwarded by the Tournament Rules/Discipline Committee to the team’s regular league officials.
+If it is proven that a team has registered/listed an ineligible player, that team will be automatically disqualified from the Tournament, and notice of such irregularity will be forwarded by the Tournament Rules/Discipline Committee to the team's regular league officials.
 A player whose team has been eliminated from Tournament play may not play for another team in the Tournament.
-Team managers will properly submit their team’s roster of players eligible to play to Tournament officials, and will have the necessary supporting documentation, being a valid Hockey Canada registration sheet or equivalent available for examination by Tournament officials at the time of initial registration.
-Team rosters submitted to the Tournament on the Players Registration Form may be amended up to the final registration prior to the team’s first Tournament game.
+Team managers will properly submit their team's roster of players eligible to play to Tournament officials, and will have the necessary supporting documentation, being a valid Hockey Canada registration sheet or equivalent available for examination by Tournament officials at the time of initial registration.
+Team rosters submitted to the Tournament on the Players Registration Form may be amended up to the final registration prior to the team's first Tournament game.